-A key factor for success in your work on the Forex market is the analysis of economic and political news, in addition to financial statistics to give you precision forecasting of price movements for particular trading instruments.
+A key factor for success in your work on the Forex market is analysing economic and political news, in addition to financial statistics to enable you to precisely forecast price movements for particular trading instruments.
 Different services which already sift out important news which could affect price movements on the Forex market are available to help traders orient themselves through the steady flow of information.

 Indices, reports, central bank decisions and comments, research data and much more: everything which characterises the current economic health of the world’s leading countries in one calendar from FXStreet.
 You can set the calendar as you wish so you won’t miss releases of news that is important to you.

-Interest rates set by the national bank of a particular state have a significant effect on the national currency of the state.
+Interest rates set by the national bank of a particular country have a significant effect on that country's national currency.
 By knowing the dates when the banks consider changing the rates, you will be able to avoid working on the currency market during times of high volatility which is caused by rates rising or falling.

 In 2016, the results of the referendum in the UK to decide whether to remain or leave the European Union were unexpected even for many citizens of the United Kingdom, not to mention markets.
 This led to a sharp fall in the stock indices in the majority of countries in the world, including a fall in bank share prices.
 Moreover, the British pound and euro weren’t the only currencies to see a fall in value: other currencies from developing nations saw a fall, with the oil futures market returning to a bearish trend.